 Social Isolation, Overtraining, Burnout, Injuries and Retirement

-In the pursuit of excellence, high achievers in sports, business or high demand careers become increasingly isolated from their peers and their social support system.
-The leader of the organization, the business owner or director of a dance company is more frequently than not “lonely at the top” and lacking in emotional support and social support from his/her system.
+In the pursuit of excellence, high-achievers in sports, business, or high-demand careers become increasingly isolated from their peers and their social support system.
+The leader of the organization, the business owner, or director of a dance company is more often than not lacking in emotional support and social support from his/her system.

 - Isolation because of increasing leadership demands

-- Reduced social support because of increased time commitment to high performance
+- Reduced social support because of the increased time commitment associated with high-performance

 - Social isolation caused by the constraints of the workplace

 Emotional exhaustion and burnout are always more likely in the face of social isolation.
-It is paradoxical but as the levels of stress increase with the pursuit of excellence the high performer is left alone to deal with failure, loss, and all other emotional challenges.
-Interventions designed to help people improve the quality of their immediate and general support system can not only improve the quality of life but diminish the risks that result from social isolation.
+It is paradoxical, but as the levels of stress increase with the pursuit of excellence, the high-performer is left alone to deal with failure, loss, and all other emotional challenges.
+Interventions designed to help people improve the quality of their immediate and general support system can not only improve the quality of life, but also diminish the risks that result from social isolation.